flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 ![SimBrief Pax and Baggage Weights](../assets/feature-guides/simbrief/simbrief-pax-baggage.png "SimBrief Pax and Baggage Weights")

-Change the default weights as required.
-The A32NX will use these new values when you import an operational flight plan based on this airframe into aircraft the next time.
+Change the default weights as required and make sure you select Save Aircraft at the bottom of the page.
+The A32NX will use these new values the next time you import an operational flight plan based on this airframe.

 !!! warning "Do Not Overload the Aircraft"
     It is the responsibility of the pilot to make sure the aircraft is not overloaded and within the specified limits.